shernshiou/node-uber/README.md

 Test
 ------------
-Run all existing test using script ``test/allTests.js``.
+You can execute all existing tests using script ``test/allTests.js``.
 These tests include linting, code coverage, and unit tests.

 ```sh
 npm test
 ```

+In case you would like to contribute to this project, please ensure that all the tests pass before you create a PR.
+We have a strict code style and code coverage (>= 95%) requirements.

 Version History
 -------